AirConsole/airconsole-unity-plugin/README.md

 The AirConsole-Unity-Plugin is a C# wrapper for the AirConsole Javascript API version 1.4.

-## Unity 5.6 Compatibility

-Please note that we are still working on this plugin's compatibility with Unity 5.6 and cannot guarantee its full functionality yet.

 ## Webserver
 The plugin comes with an embedded webserver / websocket-server for the communication between the AirConsole backend and the Unity-Editor.